luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ## Intron Retention Workflow
 Extract from vast-tools output table **intron retention** events.
-Use `get_ifeatures` command to retrieve 50 features of interest for introns.
-Introns need to be described by a table with basic information (genomic coordinates, gene ID of genes the introns belong to).

 ```bash
 vts_file=~/working/oliver/projects/airals/splicing/D7vsD0_VCP_vast_tools/vast_out/INCLUSION_LEVELS_FULL-Hsa2-hg19.tab
 # specify Hg19 GTF as Homo.gtf - chromosome scaffolds ID added chr to start using: perl -ne 'unless(/^#|^GL/){$_="chr$_"}print' < $GTF > Homo.gtf   - help from Manuel Irimia with this.